-Prerequisites: Must successfully have completed a minimum of 2 AGSU courses (one of which must have included a lab) to enroll in this course.

-This course provides an opportunity to explore areas of applied sustainability through the development of a research or advanced learning project culminating in a written report and capstone presentation.
+Prerequisites: Must successfully have completed a minimum of 2 AGSU or AGTE courses (one of which must have included a lab) to enroll in this course.
+This course provides an opportunity to explore areas of applied sustainability or agriculture technology through the development of a research or advanced learning project culminating in a written report and capstone presentation.
 (Spring)